- 1 in 2,500 babies is born with a congenital diaphragmatic hernia (CDH)

 - Aminocaproic acid (Amicar) in perioperative period

 - Medication administration a surrogate for severity of pulmonary hypertension (PH)

 Results: improved survival to discharge rate

-Of the 140 infants managed at CFCC during the study period, 19 had O:E LHR less than 25%.
+Of the 140 infants managed at the Colorado Fetal Care Center during the study period, 19 had O:E LHR less than 25%.
 After exclusions for right-sided defects and presence of large ventricular septal defects, 13 infants met the study parameters.

-- 4 median Apgar score at 1 minute
+- Median Apgar score of four at one minute

-- 7 medial Apgar score at 5 minutes
+- Median Apgar score of seven at five minutes

 - 76% (10) survived ECMO